ChainSafe/forest/documentation/src/js_console.md

 ### Timers

-In addition to support part of the JavaScript language, the console also provides implementation for `sleep(seconds)` timer and a tipset based timer, `sleepTipsets(epochs)` which sleeps till the number of new tipsets added is equal to or greater than `epochs`.
+In addition, to support part of the JavaScript language, the console also provides implementation for `sleep(seconds)` timer and a tipset based timer, `sleepTipsets(epochs)`, which sleeps till the number of new tipsets added is equal to or greater than `epochs`.

 ### Modules